getodk/docs/form-update.rst

    :alt: Image showing new version 2017120708 selected in the list of forms to be downloaded.
    :class: device-screen-vertical

-  Both versions of the form exist in the device of the user and the user will be allowed to fill a older version and submit the form to the Aggregate server.
+  Both versions of the form exist in the device of the user and the user will be allowed to fill an older version and submit the form to the Aggregate server.

   .. image:: /img/form-update/two-version-form.png
    :alt: Image showing two versions 2017120700 and 2017120701 in the form list.